-In the real estate lexicon, a purchase agreement is a contract between a buyer and seller which bears the details.
+In the real estate lexicon, a purchase agreement is a contract between a buyer and seller that bears the details.
 In the world of legally binding contracts, sellers are least in a position to back out while most of the time, loopholes work in favor of a buyer.

 A well-written home purchase agreement contains clauses as when a buyer or seller can back out of a sale without legal consequences.

 The most frequently asked question is if a seller can back out should they receive a better offer from another potential buyer.
 It becomes even more vexing when you enter into a contract on a highly desirable home.
-Let me remind you that you do not need to worry about such kind of scenarios.
+Let me remind you that you do not need to worry about such kinds of scenarios.
 Once an offer has been accepted and a contract signed, sellers can no longer accept another offer from a different party.

-Bear it in mind that such scenarios are not common but then there is always a place for exceptions.
+Bear in mind that such scenarios are not common but then there is always a place for exceptions.
 The truth is, buyers often have more to lose and big disappointments await them if the sale falls short of the agreement because of the seller.